5 Lessons From the Pennsylvania Special Election

 Over the past three months, America’s two major parties spent over $12 million on a race for a House vote that won’t matter — in a district that will soon cease to exist.
 Which is to say: Last night’s special election in southwestern Pennsylvania was, primarily, a battle over this morning’s headlines.

-A victory for Democrat Conor Lamb was never going to threaten a single item on Paul Ryan’s agenda – but it would threaten his colleagues’ peace of mind.
-A win for Team Blue in the heart of Trump country could convince GOP incumbents that a blue wave was coming, thereby pushing more into retirement, depressing contributions to others’ campaigns, and torpedoing morale across the board.
+A victory for Democrat Conor Lamb was never going to threaten a single item on Paul Ryan’s agenda — but it would threaten his colleagues’ peace of mind.
+A win for Team Blue in the heart of Trump country could convince GOP incumbents that a blue wave was coming, thereby pushing more into retirement, depressing contributions to campaigns, and torpedoing morale across the board.
 Thus, the actual result of the election would matter less than the lessons that it appeared to teach.

-And so, even though we don’t yet have an official result for the final contest in (this version of) Pennsylvania’s 18th district, we do have the only returns that really matter: The takeaways.
+And so, even though we don’t yet have an official result for the final contest in (this version of) Pennsylvania’s 18th district, we do have the only returns that really matter: The takeaways:

-1. The GOP’s House majority is (probably) not long for this Earth.
+1. The GOP’s House majority is (probably) not long for this earth.

-Before voters went to the polls in the Keystone State yesterday, there was already good reason to think Paul Ryan would soon be parting ways with his speaker’s gavel.
-Historically, there’s been a strong correlation between a party’s performance in off-year special elections, and its showing in the ensuing midterms.
+Before voters went to the polls in the Keystone State yesterday, there was already good reason to think Paul Ryan would soon be parting ways with his Speaker’s gavel.
+Historically, there’s been a strong correlation between a party’s performance in off-year special elections and its showing in the ensuing midterms.
 And, as CNN’s Harry Enten notes, the performance of the Democrats in said special elections has been exceptionally strong.

 Still, before last night’s showdown, the GOP retained one plausible argument for downplaying these results: Special elections are special.
 Such contests allow the more energized party to focus attention and resources on a single race, and to mine a greater advantage out of an enthusiasm gap.
 Since turnout is generally lower in special elections than in midterm ones, it’s easier for a (relatively) small number of highly motivated voters to engineer upsets in the former than in the latter.